ncoghlan/misc/notes/python3/questions_and_answers.rst

   and the associated decoding and encoding operations are fully under the control of the application.
-In Python 3, the interpreter aims to handle these operations automatically, but in releases up to and including Python 3.4 it needs to rely on the default settings in the OS provided locale module to handle the conversion, making it potentially sensitive to configuration issues that many Python 2 applications could ignore.
-Most notably, if the OS erroneously claims that "ascii" is a suitable encoding to use for operating system interfaces (as happens by default in a number of cases, due to the formal definition of the ANSI C locale predating the invention of UTF-8 by a few years), the Python 3 interpreter will believe it, and will complain if asked to handle non-ASCII data.
-A future version of Python 3 may be able to address this limitation, but it isn't a trivial fix due to the phase of the interpreter startup sequence where the problem occurs.
-(Thanks go to Armin Ronacher for clearly articulating many of these details - see his write-up in the
-  `click <http://click.pocoo.org/python3/>`__ documentation)
+In Python 3, the interpreter aims to handle these operations automatically, but in releases up to and including Python 3.6 it needs to rely on the default settings in the OS provided locale module to handle the conversion, making it potentially sensitive to configuration issues that many Python 2 applications could ignore.
+Most notably, if the OS erroneously claims that "ascii" is a suitable encoding to use for operating system interfaces (as happens by default in a number of cases, due to the formal definition of the ANSI C locale predating the invention of UTF-8 by a few years), the Python 3 interpreter will believe it, and will complain if asked to handle non-ASCII data. :pep:`538` and :pep:`540` offer some possible improvements in this area (by assuming UTF-8 as the preferred text encoding when running in the default ``C`` locale), but it isn't a trivial fix due to the phase of the interpreter startup sequence where the problem occurs.
+(Thanks go to Armin Ronacher for clearly articulating many of these details - see his write-up in the `click <http://click.pocoo.org/python3/>`__ documentation)
 * when migrating libraries and frameworks from Python 2 to Python 3 that handle boundary API problems, the lack of the hybrid "might be text, might